Brass is beautiful

 Starting-point: brass bandIn twentieth century Germany, the equation emerged in which brass music equals traditional popular music, especially after the Second World War when everything military was under a cloud.
 The good old farmhouse parlour and the club became the refuge for amateur trumpet players and lovers of horn instruments.
 Particularly in southern Germany and the Alpine region, brass bands are still part and parcel of cultural life.
 Their clubs are often supported by towns and cities and many an accomplished trumpeter, such as Matthias Schriefl, Thomas Gansch or Stefan Dettl, gained his first experience and basic motivation in the local brass orchestra, only later to land at a different musical location.

-Dettl, for example, has been for ten years a singer and third trumpeter for LaBrassBanda, a brass-pop hybrid which, beyond schnuckle parties in hit parade mode, now fills big halls while remaining conscious of its roots.
-“The brass music scene has a lot to do with social get-togethers”, observes Dettl of his own artistic socialization.
+Dettl, for example, has been a singer and third trumpeter for a brass-pop hybrid band LaBrassBanda for ten years, which beyond Schunkel parties in hit parade mode, now fills big halls while remaining conscious of its roots.
+“The brass music scene has a lot to do with social get-togethers”, observes Dettl about his own artistic socialization.
 “It’s important that you meet once a week and have your friends.
-The one is in business, the other in something else, and each can learn from the other.
-This is very important in brass music and remains our connection to the tradition.
+One friend is in the same profession, another is somewhere else entirely, everyone can learn from each other.
+This is very important in brass music and guarantees our connection to the tradition.
 Music is a meeting place and something that helps you get on.
 That’s the main point.”

-The former Schäl Sick Brass Band Band from Cologne also sometimes employs North African rhythms, the Hamburg combo Meute expressly refers, in spite of acoustic instruments, to Techno, and the Romanian band Fanfare Ciocarlia, which became known through the Berlin label Piranha, packs Screamin’ Jay Hawkins into the programme along with the gypsy sound.
+The former Schäl Sick Brass Band Band from Cologne also employs North African rhythms, the Hamburg combo Meute explicitly refers to Techno in their use of acoustic instruments and the Romanian band Fanfare Ciocarlia, which became known through the Berlin label Piranha, incorporates Screamin’ Jay Hawkins into its programme along with the gypsy sound.
 The roots of the Sogenannte Linksradikale Blasorchester (i.e. So-Called Radical Leftist Brass Orchestra) reach back, with avant-garde collateral lines, into the Frankfurt Sponti political scene of the 1970s, which the Bolschewistische Kurkapelle Schwarz-Rot (i.e. Bolshevist Spa Orchestra Black-Red) in Berlin countered from the 1980s to 2010 with a programme of workers’ song and political pop.
 Since 2012, subsequently founded bands such as the Sogenannte Anarchistische Musikwirtschaft (i.e. So-Called Anarchistic Music Economy) have been drawing on these founding members of Progressive Brass.
+Meute: Kerberos, source: Youtube

 Enthusiasm for the brass sound is by no means a purely German or European phenomenon.
 As early as the 1990s, marching bands such as Dirty Dozen Brass Band and the Rebirth Brass Band from New Orleans attracted attention and were rapturously received in Germany by musicians such as the former bassist of the Krautrock band Guru Guru Uli Krug, leading in 1992 to the founding of Mardi Gras.bb.
 The popularity of Emir Kusturica’s films kick-started the ensembles of Goran Bregović and Boban Marković, which in turn showed other sorts of folkloric brass bands how naturally their own sound could be transferred to the present.
 In New York, London and Jamaica Ska brass was rediscovered, Mexico Tijuana sounds landed in DJ mixes, and Soul, after years of synthetic tones, treated itself again to genuine brass sections.

-Critical grass rootsBrass is beautiful, but not every folk musician who takes a wider view feels comfortable in the party environment.
+Critical grass rootsBrass is beautiful, but not every folk musician who thinks out of the box feels comfortable in a party environment.
 For example, Kofelgschroa from Oberammergau.
-Named after the “cry” (Schroa) from the nearby mountain Kofel, a pun that can mean both song and rumour, the quartet initially played traditional folk music before turning, with the help of Notwist trumpeter Micha Acher, to now critical, now humorous lyrics and improvisationally extended sound forms, but without detaching itself from its regional roots.
-It is therefore more in succession to political-critical folk musicians such as Biermösl Blosn, disbanded in 2012, and the self-proclaimed Cucumber King Georg Ringsgwandl, which though not a brass band, had bite in its lyrics.
+Named after the “cry” (Schroa) of the nearby mountain Kofel, a pun that can mean both song and rumour, the quartet initially played traditional folk music before turning, with the help of Notwist trumpeter Micha Acher, to sometimes critical, sometimes humorous lyrics and improvisationally extended sound forms, but without detaching itself from its regional roots.
+It is therefore more in succession to satirical folk musicians such as Biermösl Blosn, disbanded in 2012, and the self-proclaimed Gurkenkönig (i.e. Cucumber King) Georg Ringsgwandl, which though not a brass band, had lyrics that pack a punch.
 The Unterbiberger Hofmusik in turn sees itself as a musical link between Bavaria and Turkey.
 Another pioneer of this trend is the multi-instrumentalist Hans-Jürgen Buchner, who in the 1980s already combined basic Bavarian sounds with weird lyrics, pop sounds and elements of World Music in the combo Haindling.
 He is now one of the dinosaurs of the scene and the star of festivals such as the Brass Wiesn in Eching near Munich, which brings together brass bands and an audience of various stylistic backgrounds.

-Brass music therefore never completely disappeared; it remained productive in individual niches and preserved values in traditional contexts.
+Brass music therefore never completely disappeared; it remained productive in individual niches and preserved its essence in traditional contexts.
 New is the reframing of identity-creating local kitsch as supra-regionally communicable and consumable party jamboree.
-That it could come to this is owing to the interplay of global trends harking back to styles and instruments that are felt to be authentic and the changed social status of young musicians, who in the alternation of regional habits and global impressions orient themselves towards greater artistic openness.
+That it could come to this is owed to the interplay of global trends harking back to styles and instruments that are felt to be authentic as well as the changed social status of young musicians, who in the alternation of regional habits and global impressions orient themselves towards greater artistic openness.

 Moreover, the average musician can now play with greater virtuosity than decades ago because he or she is better trained.
-In compassion with the former regional scene, musicians stand today in harder national and even international competition and need unique selling points in order to gain the sustained favour of a fast-clicking audience.
-Further, after the general collapse of the record and CD business, the flourishing concert business, which has become an essential source of income for many artists, prefers bands with a beguiling live presence.
+In comparison with the former regional scene, musicians today participate in tougher national and even international competitions and need unique selling points in order to sustain the favours of a fast-clicking audience.
+Furthermore, after the general collapse of the record and CD business, the flourishing concert business, which has become an essential source of income for many artists, prefers bands with a beguiling live presence.
 All these are factors that could benefit brass music pop as a global-local phenomenon for a long time, provided it takes itself seriously with humour and remains aware of its identity.